-But I believe the number one reason I’m able to do all these things is because I have a supportive partner.
+But I believe the number one reason I’m able to do all these things is that I have a supportive partner.
 We really don’t assign specific tasks to each other.
 Except for breastfeeding, of course!
 Whoever’s available will just have to do whatever needs to be done at that moment.

 For example, when I’m catching up on work at night, Raymart will take charge of packing orders.
-When he’s busy with work, I’ll work on creating promotion posters for sales even while nursing Dara.
+When he’s busy with work, I’ll work on creating promotional posters for sales even while nursing Dara.

 And of course, you really need to have a lot of patience, which I usually lack, so I’m thankful my partner has lots of it all the time.